ibm-cloud-docs/discovery-data/query-operators.md

 ```
 {: codeblock}

 The entire content of the field that you specify must match the phrase you specify.
-Exact matches are case-sensitive.

 For example, the following query finds documents in which only entity mentions of `IBM Cloud` are detected, not `IBM Cloud Pak for Data` or `IBM cloud` or `Cloud`.

 ```bash
 enriched_text.entities.text::"IBM Cloud"